nickltang/Leetcode-Practice/README.md

 # Leetcode Practice
-Repository for tracking and storing completed Leetcode practice problems.
+Repository for tracking and storing completed Leetcode practice problems
-* Time and space complexity are listed for each solution.
+* Time and space complexity are listed for each solution in the comments
-* Each file also contains test cases within to check the correctness for each approach to the problem.
+* Each problem also contains all working solutions of different time and space complexitites